1. Membership Quality & Commitment

 5.3 “Associate Member”

-A member whose country or region may be in the category of “developing” or “under developed” country or for reasons that the Board may find the member having constraints with the normal subscription fees and full amount of Bank Guarantee which may have relevance to the output of the forwarding business in their country.
+Is a member whose country or region may be in the category of “developing” or “under developed” country or for reasons that the Board may find the member having constraints with the normal subscription fees which may have relevance to the output of the forwarding business in their country.

 - Obligation to attend all G.A.